codeleg/studying-githowto/00Screenshots/00ScreenShotReadME.md

     7. This command tries again to restore the b.html file, but the operation fails due to the same error message from the previous step.
               7. git checkout 95d7844
     8. This command checks out the 95d7844 commit.
 It returns the repository to the state it was in at that specific commit.

-7. Screenshot:
-    1.git log
-This command displays the commit history of the Git repository.
-For each commit, the following information is shown:
-        ◦ 780380e: The short commit hash.
-        ◦ 2024-09-18: The commit date.
-        ◦ Added HTML header: The commit message.
-        ◦ (HEAD -> main): This indicates that you're currently on the main branch.
-Other commits are listed similarly.
-    2. git checkout 5836970 -- Hello.html
-This command attempts to restore the Hello.html file from the commit with the hash 5836970.
-However, the error message "fatal: invalid reference: 5836970" indicates that the specified commit hash is not valid.
-    3. git checkout 95d784 -- hello.html
-This command tries to restore the hello.html file from the commit with the hash 95d784.
-If successful, the content of the hello.html file will be updated to match its state at that commit.
-    4. cat hello.html
-This command displays the content of the hello.html file in the terminal.
-The output shows the file's content as <h1>Hello, World!</h1>.
-    5. git switch main
-This command switches to the main branch.
-The message "Already on 'main'" indicates that you are already on the main branch.
-Additionally, the output shows M hello.html, indicating that the hello.html file has been modified.

 8. Screenshot:
     1.git checkout v1